Masks, Vaccines Help Slow the Spread of COVID-19

 Why aren't you tracking the vaccination status of members?

-Given the size and diversity of our community, we feel that it is impractical to track vaccination status and inequitable to require full vaccination in order to participate in activities at the Y at this time.
+Given the size and diversity of our community, we feel that it is impractical to track vaccination status.
 The Y is a place for all.
-We do believe that vaccines save lives and encourage unvaccinated members of our community to join us at an upcoming clinic.
+We do believe that vaccines save lives and encourage unvaccinated members of our community to become fully vaccinated.